25+ Cruise Books: Interesting Reads for Your Next Vacation

 This well-reviewed book is a must if you're going on an Alaskan Cruise.
 Consider buying a physical version for its pull-out map.

-Author Joe Upton shares information about Alaska's cruise ports and routes, mile by mile, in this nonfiction cruise book.
-But he also delves into a bit about the history of each, shares information about the cruise ships themselves (including their decor) and the pros and cons of different sized cruises venturing into Alaska (big cruise versus small cruise, for example).
+In this nonfiction cruise book, author Joe Upton shares information about Alaska's cruise ports and routes, mile by mile.
+But he also delves into a bit about the history of each, shares information about the cruise ships themselves (including their decor), and the pros and cons of different-sized cruises venturing into Alaska (big cruise versus small cruise, for example).

 Big thanks to Sheri, from Cruise Tips TV, for recommending this one to us!